Share this article with your friends

 Click on the links below to share this article on social media.

-Whether you are studying at the Queen’s campus or at our Shallowford House learning centre, worship lies at the heart of everything we do.
+Wherever you are studying worship lies at the heart of everything we do.
 It is our ability to pray and worship together which enables such a diverse place as Queen’s to ‘work’.

 Because Queen’s is an ecumenical and international community, worship is diverse and enriching, but can also sometimes be challenging and uncomfortable.
 The two key principles that make it work are generosity and hospitality.